Posts

 Image

 Clevelandurbannews.com and Kathywraycolemanonlinenewsblog.com Staff article Clevelandurbannews.com and Kathywraycolemanonlinenewsblog.com , the most read Black digital newspaper and Black blog in Ohio and in the Midwest.
 Tel: (216) 659-0473.
 Email: editor@clevelandurbannews.com.
 We interviewed former president Barack Obama one-on-one when he was campaigning for president.
 As to the Obama interview CLICK HERE TO READ THE ENTIRE ARTICLE AT CLEVELAND URBAN NEWS.COM, OHIO'S LEADER IN BLACK DIGITAL NEWS .
-CLEVELAND, Ohio- Tuesday, March 28, 2023 marks the 10-year anniversary of the Cleveland East 93rd Street Serial Murders and community activists, led by Imperial Women Coalition, which has organized every anniversary rally and vigil since 2014, will rally and hold a vigil beginning at 5 pm at the intersection of E. 93rd Street and Bessemer Avenue on the city's largely Black east side The event will also include the family members and/or supporters of murder victims
+CLEVELAND, Ohio- Tuesday, March 28, 2023 marks the 10-year anniversary of the Cleveland East 93rd Street Serial Murders and community activists, led by Imperial Women Coalition, which has organized every anniversary rally and vigil since 2014, will rally and hold a vigil beginning at 5 pm at the intersection of East 93rd Street and Bessemer Avenue on the city's largely Black east side where the body of one of the murder victims was discovered.
+The event will also in

 This year is the 5th-year anniversary of March For Our Lives: Remembering Cleveland's June 11, 2022 MFOL march, which was organized by Women's March Cleveland and drew hundreds to the steps of City Hall, including the mayor, Ohio Senator Nickie Antonio, activists, and former Ohio senator Nina Turner....By Clevelandurbannews.com, Ohio's Black digital news leader